 - Formula: $1.00 + ($0.065 x page count)

-- Note: The old premium color tier ($0.02/page) was retired when KDP rolled standard color out globally in mid-2023.
-There is no cheaper color option in 2026.
+- Note: The older premium colour tier ($0.02 per page) was retired when KDP rolled standard colour out globally in mid-2023.
+There is no cheaper colour option in 2026.

 Hardcover, black ink